mosip/mosip-infra/deployment/v3/cluster/on-prem/wireguard-mesh/README.md

 ## Introduction
 Internode communication may be secured by running Wireguard on all nodes in a mesh configuration (as opposed to typical client-server configuration).
 Here, all the peers are connected to each other in a Wireguard mesh.
 Wireguard needs to be installed *before* you install your on-prem kubernetes cluster.

 The instructions given here are for Ubuntu.
-You may modified them accordingly for your OS distribution.
+You may modified them for your OS distribution.

 ## Prerequisites
 1. You have an admin/control machine from where you run your scripts.